Hejaz railway: Economic influence

+Arab opposition

 The Emir Hussein bin Ali, Sharif of Mecca viewed the railway as a threat to Arab suzerainty, since it provided the Ottomans with easy access to their garrisons in Hejaz, Asir, and Yemen.
 From its outset, the railway was the target of attacks by local Arab tribes.
 These were never particularly successful, but neither were the Turks able to control areas more than a mile or so either side of the line.
 Due to the locals' habit of pulling up wooden sleepers to fuel their camp-fires, some sections of the track were laid on iron sleepers.

 In September 1907, as crowds celebrated the rail reaching Al-'Ula station, a rebellion organized by the tribe of Harb threatened to halt progress.
 The rebels objected to the railway stretching all the way to Mecca; they feared they would lose their livelihood as camel transport was made obsolete.
-It was later decided by Abdulhamid that the railway would only go so far as Medina.
+It was later decided by Abdul Hamid that the railway would only go so far as Medina.

+British opposition

+Due to a British ultimatum, Özyüksel says the Ottomans were not able to build the Aqaba exit from the Hejaz network.
+The British backed the publishing of newspaper articles in India against the Hejaz railway in order to prevent Indian muslims from donating to the Hejaz railway.
+The British also banned the wearing of Hejaz railway medals which were gifted to those who had donated to the construction of the railway.
+The British claimed that the donations went to the Sultan's own devices and not for the railway itself.
+British use of the railway included regular trips by Gertrude Bell, who visited Al-Jizah often.

+French opposition

+The French opposed the Afula - Jerusalem track, which prevented the Ottomans from completing that segment of the Hejaz Network.

+Completion (1908-13)

 Under the supervision of chief engineer Mouktar Bey, the railway reached Medina on 1 September 1908, the anniversary of the Sultan's accession.
 However, many compromises had to be made in order to finish by this date, with some sections of track being laid on temporary embankments across wadis.
 In 1913 the Hejaz Railway Station was opened in central Damascus as the starting point of the line.

+Reception

+The railways were received "enthusiastically" according to Özyüksel.
+The press in countries with significant Muslim populations outside the Ottoman empire including Egypt and India covered the project and also asked Muslims to assist the Ottoman Caliph in the building of the railway.